Philip Newman

-In 1942 Newman took refuge in Portugal and finally arrived in Lisbon where he became the first non-national Professor of the violin at the National Academy of Music.
-During his long stay in that city he organised and promoted concerts for charity including many for the International Red Cross.
+In 1942, Newman took refuge in Portugal and finally arrived in Lisbon, where he became the first non-national Professor of the violin at the National Academy of Music.
+During his long stay in that city, he organised and promoted concerts for charity, including many for the International Red Cross.

-In 1950 he left Portugal to tour England, Belgium, Italy, Spain and Germany, receiving excellent reviews from both critics and fellow musicians.
+In 1950, he left Portugal to tour England, Belgium, Italy, Spain, and Germany, receiving excellent reviews from critics and fellow musicians.

 On his return to Europe, he joined his old friend Casals to play at the opening of the Prades Festival.
 The Festival of Pollensa, which Newman founded in 1962, became the major activity of his remaining years.
 A galaxy of artists appeared with him during the September Festival events.

-Throughout his career Newman received many honours and awards.
+Throughout his career, Newman received many honours and awards.
 In Belgium, he was an Officer of the Order of the Crown.
-Portugal awarded him its highest honour, Knight Commander of St. James of the Sword, and for his work during the war years the Order of St. John together with the Order of Christ.
+Portugal awarded him its highest honour, Knight Commander of St. James of the Sword, and the Order of St. John and the Order of Christ for his work during the war years.
 He was also awarded the Ysaÿe and the Queen Elizabeth of the Belgians medals and later decorated with the Order of Merit and the Order of Leopold.
 Yet another distinction was a commissioned oil painting which now hangs in the National Gallery, Lisbon.
 A bust of Newman by his friend Dr. Alfonso Jaume, made in 1966 shortly after his death, now stands at the entrance to the Festival cloisters in Majorca.
-There is also a plaster cast of his hand together with a death mask on exhibition at the Festival entrance and a street near by has been named after him.
+There is also a plaster cast of his hand, a death mask, on exhibition at the Festival entrance, and a street nearby has been named after him.

-Newman's last concert took place on 4 September 1966 at the festival and the last piece of music he ever played was at the request of a journalist the same evening.
+Newman's last concert took place on 4 September 1966 at the festival, and the last piece of music he ever played was, at a journalist's request, the same evening.
 It was the Recitative and Scherzo Caprice by Kreisler.
 A tour of the Soviet Union was planned but Newman died of a heart attack in his hotel room in Majorca on 23 November 1966, one year to the day after his beloved friend Queen Elisabeth.
 He was scheduled to have taken part in a television broadcast that evening to mark the anniversary of her death.

-He played the 1741 "ex-Vieuxtemps" Guarnerius, now in charge to Anne Akiko Meyers.
+He played the 1741 "ex-Vieuxtemps" Guarnerius, now in the charge of Anne Akiko Meyers.